mhaffizhhh/Machine_Learning/Deep Learning/Convolutional Neural Networks/Pneumonia/README.md

 # Pneumonia Detection using Convolutional Neural Networks (CNN)

-This repository contains a project that implements a Convolutional Neural Network (CNN) to detect pneumonia from chest X-ray images.
+This repository contains a project that implements a Convolutional Neural Networks (CNN) to detect pneumonia from chest X-ray images.
 The model is trained to distinguish between images showing healthy lungs and those affected by pneumonia.

 ## Project Structure